tachiu33333/power-outage-data-analysis/README.md

 ## Fairness Analysis: ##
-For the fairness analysis, I had an rmse of 125655.259 and a p-value of 1.
-It meant I agree with the null value and accept that the difference in outage duration is not significantly different.
+For the fairness analysis, I tested to see if outage duration of long and short were significantly different.
+Null hypothesis is if they were the same where as alternative is they are significantly different.
+Outage duration counts as long if it is greater or equal to the median while shorter is less than the median.
+I had an rmse of 125655.259 and a p-value of 1.
+It means I have to agree with the null value and accept that the difference in outage duration is not significantly different.